hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 #### Genome assembly + evaluation: `main.nf`

 Perform genome assembly using [`assemble.nf`](#genome-assembly-assemblenf) followed by assembly evaluation using [`evaluateChromosome.nf`](#assembly-evaluation-evaluatechromosomenf-evaluateplasmidnf), if the assembly contains exactly 1 contig.
 If there is more than 1 contig, then evaluation will not be carried out.
 It will be up to the user to inspect the assembly and decide how they want to split the contigs for evaluation.
 Evaluation can be carried out using the [`evaluateChromosome.nf` and `evaluatePlasmid.nf` scripts](#evaluation).

+**Nextflow Reports:**
+<a id="nextflow-reports"></a>

+In addition to the output files from `assemble.nf` and `evaluateChromsome.nf`, Nextflow also generates several reports summarising the pipeline execution, ie. what exactly it did when you run `nextflow run main.nf ...`  and useful information such as resource usage.

+These files will be found in the `<outdir>`.
+They are listed below:

+- `nextflow-report.html`: A document summarising the pipeline execution.
+Includes the exact command run, as well as resource usage, runtime and other information for each process.
+See [here](https://www.nextflow.io/docs/latest/tracing.html#execution-report) for a sample report.
+- `nextflow-timeline.html`: A chart showing when each process ran and how long they took.
+- `nextflow-trace.tsv`: Table of runtime, resource usage among other information, for each process.
+This is included in `nextflow-report.html`.

 Command line parameters are the same as `assemble.nf`.